Teaching students social and emotional skills for success

 • September 2024-December 2024: Project AWARE team reviews proposals and selects the finalists to pilot.

-• January–March 2025: Final two potential high school curricula are piloted in select classrooms.
+• January–March 2025: Final two potential high school curricula, Wayfinder and School Connet, are piloted in select classrooms.
 Parents and guardians of students in these classes were notified in advance.

 • January 2025–ongoing: Select classrooms proactively screen students using final three screening tools.
 Parents and guardians of students in these classes were notified in advance and had an opportunity to opt out.